1. Remind them they’re ambassadors for the USA

 When traveling with children, they experience customs, culture, religion and foods first hand.
 Hold family meetings to discuss places they’d love to visit.
 Conversation and curiosity breaks down fear and cultural barriers.
 As they visit more places, they will become more curious and comfortable, and hopefully find themselves trekking the globe on their own one day!

-6. Travel as often as possible
+6. Global Children travel as often as possible

 You can’t stop time and people seem busier than ever these days.
 There’s a constant list taking our time and money… clothes, cars, fancy dinners, bathroom remodel, car insurance, club soccer dues… the list is endless.
 Prioritize travel over everything else (except perhaps the mortgage, insurance, toilet paper, milk… ok not everything but you get my point).
 Put travel as a priority and actively think about every purchase.
 Actively thinking about your priorities will encourage you to reduce your monthly expenses and save more for your next trip!